Economy of Greater Cleveland: Healthcare

 Greater Cleveland's economy has shifted to an economy of medicine and health.
 The two largest employers in Cuyahoga County are Cleveland Clinic and University Hospitals, respectively.
 Both are major factors in the region's economy.
 University Hospitals is estimated to have a $7.7 billion impact on Ohio's economy.
 Cleveland Clinic's impact on the statewide economy is $17.8 billion.
 Between 1990 and 2012, 107,000 healthcare related jobs were created in the region, a 55% increase.
 Healthcare related jobs have surpassed the number of manufacturing related jobs in the area.
 Greater Cleveland health care industry is a major sector of the local economy.

 Sports

 Sports are another factor of the local economy in Northeast Ohio.
 All three of the Big 4 teams located in Cleveland generate a major economic impact.
-The Cleveland Browns are considered to have a less of a positive economic impact on the city, both due to the fact that they only play 8 games in the stadium a year, far less than the Cavs and Indians, and because of their poor playing.
-The Cleveland Indians' strong performance in recent years has helped the local economy.
+The Cleveland Browns are considered to have a less of a positive economic impact on the city, both because they only play 8 games in the stadium a year, far less than the Cavs and Guardians, and because of their poor playing.
+The Cleveland Guardians' strong performance in recent years has helped the local economy.
 Postseason home games were estimated to have a $3 million economic impact, and home World Series games had an estimated $10 million economic impact.
 LeBron James, a former Cleveland Cavaliers superstar, was also a factor of Cleveland's economy, more specifically near the FieldHouse.
-The Cavaliers’ successes in the mid 2010s have generated positive results for the area's economy.
+The Cavaliers' successes in the mid-2010s have generated positive results for the area's economy.

+Arts and culture

+The nonprofit arts and culture sector is a measurable component of Greater Cleveland’s economy.
+In 2022 Cuyahoga County’s nonprofit arts and culture industry generated $533.2 million in economic activity.
+In 2023, the county’s public arts agency, Cuyahoga Arts & Culture, reported awarding more than $12 million in grants to 275 nonprofit organizations.
+Large anchor institutions also contribute substantially to regional impact.
+A 2022 report on Cleveland’s “big four” cultural institutions—the Cleveland Museum of Art, The Cleveland Orchestra, Playhouse Square, and the Rock & Roll Hall of Fame—estimated their combined annual economic impact at more than $800 million (2019 data).